lemasieu/1-step-calculation-quiz/README.markdown

   - Answer input and submit button are disabled after answering.
   - "Next" button is locked until the current question is answered.
   - Feedback includes correct/incorrect status, correct answer, and explanation.
+- **Navigation Buttons**: 20 buttons (arranged in 2 rows of 10) allow reviewing answered questions or the current question:
+  - Green for correct answers.
+  - Red for incorrect answers.
+  - Blue for the current question.
+  - Gray (disabled) for unanswered questions.
 - **JSON-Driven**: Questions are stored in a separate `quiz.json` file for easy modification.

 ## Demo
-Try the live demo at: [[https://mãsiêu.vn/github/1-step-calculation-quiz](https://mãsiêu.vn/github/1-step-calculation-quiz)](https://xn--msiu-goa8b.vn/github/1-step-calculation-quiz/)
+Try the live demo at: [https://mãsieu.vn/github/1-step-calculation-quiz](https://mãsieu.vn/github/1-step-calculation-quiz)

 ## Installation
 1. Clone the repository: